FabianScheidt/illustrator-paths-to-gcode/README.md

 - Download the script and adjust the configuration values at the top as needed.
 - Open the design to be plotted in Illustrator.
 Make sure that all elements to be plotted are actual paths.
 If you want to plot text, convert it to a path via *Type > Create Outlines*.
+- Create a spot color with a name that contains the string "Plotter" and assign it as a stroke color to all paths that should be exported.
 - Select and run the script via *File > Scripts > Other Script...*.
 - You will be prompted for a location to store the G-Code file to.
 After selecting a path, the G-Code will be created.